dpuelz/MachineLearning_MSBA-WP/README.md

 - Textbook readings: *QSS* Ch.
 6.1 - 6.3.
 	- What is conditional probability?
 Provide a real-life example of conditional probability.
 	- What are random variables, and how are they related to probability?
-	- How can you simulate from probability distributions in R?
+	- How do you simulate from probability distributions in R?
 - Other readings: [Chapter 1 of these course notes.](./readings/Bertsekas_Tsitsiklis_Introduction_to_probability.pdf)  There's a lot more technical stuff in here, but Chapter 1 really covers the basics of what every data scientist should know about probability. (optional)
 - Code:
 	- [Simulating random variables](code/probability.R)